Spray Sunscreen Dangers: Effects & Dangers of Aerosol Sunscreen

-If this trend continues, it’ll become doubly imperative that consumers know how to properly apply spray sunscreen to avoid consequences ranging from accidental inhalation to severe second-degree burns—because even the safest UV protectors will be rendered ineffective if used incorrectly.
+If this trend continues, it’ll become doubly imperative that consumers know how to properly apply spray sunscreen to avoid consequences ranging from accidental inhalation to severe second-degree burns—because even the safest mineral sunscreens will be rendered ineffective if used incorrectly.

 Applying spray sunscreen might not be as simple or convenient as you think.
-To avoid health hazards, keep these application tips in mind:
+To avoid health hazards, use sunscreen with safe ingredients, and if you must use spray sunscreen, keep these application tips in mind:

 - Keep spray sunscreen away from your face to avoid inhaling potentially dangerous ingredients.
 Instead, hold the nozzle close to your hands and spray generously, then using your fingers to apply the product to your face.
 (Remember to thoroughly wash your hands afterward, though!)

-- Skip the spray sunscreen for kids.
+- Skip the spray sunscreen for kids, especially when there are plenty of safe sunscreen for kids options out there.
 Even if you diligently avoid their face, we all know that kids can get a bit squirmy—especially when they’re trying to get away from the smelly sunscreen and splash straight into the pool.
 For that reason, CR recommends avoiding the risk of aerosol inhalation by applying spray sunscreen onto your hands and rubbing it onto their skin.

 - Thoroughly rub it in.
 Don’t be fooled by the “hands-free” label; without rubbing the formula into your skin for at least 10 seconds, you’ll undoubtedly miss spots with an uneven, patchy coverage that’s destined to leave blotchy burns.
 It looks like spray sunscreens aren’t entirely mess-free, after all…